 Rabbi Berkman has spent time learning and living in Israel, at Pardes Institute for Jewish Studies, Hebrew University, Ben Gurion University, and other institutions; she deeply loves the language and culture of landscape of Israel.
 She has officiated at many lifecycle events for unaffiliated families throughout the Boston area, and loves the work of engaging all who wish to connect to Jewish life and community, from any background.
 Rabbi Berkman believes that it is our Jewish obligation to create an ongoing dialogue between our individual torah (our life experiences, passions, challenges, and questions) and Torah (Jewish text, tradition, culture, and wisdom in all of its many forms).
 When we bring our own voices into conversation with Torah, we are participating in the sacred task of the creation of new wisdom, and a better world.

 Rabbi Berkman is married to Rabbi Jethro Berkman, Program Officer for Jewish Education for the Mandel Foundation.
 They have three sons, Gavi, Ami, and Edan, and two dogs, Coco and Hershel (Hershie).
 They live in the village of Auburndale in Newton.
 Rabbi Berkman believes in the life-giving and transformative power of humor, time spent in nature, poetry, music, dance, dogs, coffee, and time spent with children.
 She loves to connect with community members and those seeking connection to Jewish community.
-Please reach out to find a time to take a walk or chat over a cup of coffee or tea, or simply to have a phone call or video chat.
+Please reach out anytime to make an appointment.

 Rabbi Berkman can be reached at: firstname.lastname@example.org.